Cancel anytime

 Core Business Areas

-- Money Transfer: Facilitates money transfers globally through a network of agent locations, online platforms, and mobile apps.
+- Consumer Money Transfer: Enables consumers to send and receive money globally through a network of agent locations, online platforms, and mobile apps.
+It includes person-to-person (P2P) transfers and bill payments.

-- Business Solutions: Provides payment solutions for businesses, including cross-border payments and foreign exchange services.
+- Business Solutions: Provides payment solutions to businesses, including cross-border payments, FX risk management, and other financial services.

 Leadership and Structure